Is there a safe amount of alcohol?

-If you relax or unwind with an occasional beer or Mai Tai, you may be wondering if this habit is good for you, bad for you—or maybe somewhere in between.
-Given the myriad competing (and sometimes misleading) news reports on the subject, you’re likely not alone.
+If you relax or unwind with an occasional beer or glass of wine, you may be wondering if this habit is good for you, bad for you, or maybe somewhere in between.
+Given the many competing (and sometimes misleading) news reports on the subject, you’re likely not alone.

 The review made for some splashy headlines, but were the researchers’ conclusions true?
 Is even one daily drink a health risk?